 - Some utilities may also charge a base rate for a certain level of consumption and higher rates for increasing blocks of consumption.

 - Often a utility adds miscellaneous service charges, a base charge, and/or taxes per billing period that could be averaged per kWh consumed, if these are not already factored into the rate.

-The operating life of a light emitting diode (LED) is unaffected by turning it on and off.
+The operating life of a LED is unaffected by turning it on and off.
 While lifetime is reduced for fluorescent lamps the more often they are switched on and off, there is no negative effect on LED lifetime.
 This characteristic gives LEDs several distinct advantages when it comes to operations.
 For example, LEDs have an advantage when used in conjunction with occupancy sensors or daylight sensors that rely on on-off operation.
 Also, in contrast to traditional technologies, LEDs turn on at full brightness almost instantly, with no delay.
 LEDs are also largely unaffected by vibration because they do not have filaments or glass enclosures.